What Does it Take to Be an Interior Designer?

 What work experience do I need to become an Interior Designer?

-Those interested in being an Interior Designer may also be interested in:
+Those thinking about becoming an Interior Designer might also be interested in the following careers:

 More about our data sources and methodologies.